-The reverse was either completly plain (as in this picture) or had a wreath around the edge, as
+The reverse was either completely plain (as in this picture) or had a wreath around the edge.

 1959 to 1960.
 While the size is the same as the 1930 medal, the design was changed to show the head of Queen Juliana on the obverse.
 The reverse has the inscription 'Koninklijke Ned.
 Bond Voor Lichamelijke Opvoeding' (Royal Dutch League for Physical Education) around the edge and '30km' in the centre.

 Young recipients of the Vierdaagse Cross

 In 1961, when all walkers could participate and receive the Vierdaagse Cross irrespective of age, the minimum age was 14.
 This age was lowered to 13 in 1971 and to 12 in 1978.